 Sleep apnea can cause numerous complications ranging from excessive tiredness during the day to inability to concentrate and elevated risk of motor vehicle accidents.
 For those struggling with sleep apnea, the earlier you receive treatment the more you can get back to living a more comfortable life.

 Treating sleep apnea with orthodontics requires the use of appliances, and there are a variety of orthodontic appliances, that have been successfully used to treat mild to severe cases of sleep apnea.
-The following are some of these appliances, and a brief introduction to what they provide.
-If you’d like more information on any of these appliance, please contact our office today for a consultation.
+The following are some of these appliances and a brief introduction to what they provide.
+If you’d like more information on any of these appliances, please contact our office today for a consultation.

 Mandibular Advancement Device

 This device is similar in size and shape to a traditional mouth guard.
 It works by pulling the lower jaw down and forward, keeping the airway open and limiting incidences of apnea.These mandibular repositioning devices are custom fitted to your mouth using engineering (CAD) technology, allowing for a very comfortable fit.

 A tongue retrainer is a type of splint that holds your tongue in a certain position as you sleep using very mild and comfortable suction, allowing your airway to remain open.
 This particular device does require frequent adjustments, but many find it is one of the most comfortable choices and allows for easy swallowing and other functions.